older drivers

 Are driving rules for older drivers likely to change?

-The report also revealed they will be working with the insurance industry to look at data on catastrophic claims involving older drivers, to understand the causes and how to prevent them.
+They will be working with the insurance industry to look at data on catastrophic claims involving older drivers, to understand the causes and how to prevent them.

 Stay safe in the driver’s seat

 The truth is, we all age at different rates.
-Some drivers will be as safe at 80 as they were when they were 40 and then there will be others that who should probably have given up driving at 65.
+Some drivers will be as safe at 80 as they were when they were 40 and then there will be others who should probably have given up driving at 65.

 We've put together some things we all must do, at any age, to ensure we are safe to drive.